Late-transition vs smooth $H(z)$ deformation models for the resolution of the Hubble crisis: Introduction

-In view of the latter class of models, the designation $M$ tension/crisis might be more suitable to describe the problem \cite{Camarena:2021jlr,Efstathiou:2021ocp}.
+Most previous studies usually marginalize over the SnIa absolute magnitude, treating it as a nuisance parameter~\cite{Verde:2009tu, SNLS:2011lii, SDSS:2014iwm, Pan-STARRS1:2017jku}.
+In particular, they consider the $M$-independent $\bar{\chi}^2 \equiv -2\log \int \mathrm{d}M \exp(-\chi^2/2)$ function instead of the full $\chi^2$ function which explicitly depends on $M$.
+In our analysis the parameter $M$ is not marginalized over and is included in the MCMC exploration along with the cosmological parameters.
+This allows us to compare our results with the corresponding inverse distance ladder constraints of \cite{Feeney:2017sgx,DES:2018rjw}, even though in the context of SnIa data its degeneracy with $H_0$ is acknowledged.
+However, in Refs.~\cite{Feeney:2017sgx,DES:2018rjw} the case of a transition in $M$ is not considered and this is one important difference from our approach along with the types of data considered in the fit.
+Thus, in view of the latter class of models, the designation $M$ tension/crisis might be more suitable to describe the problem \cite{Camarena:2021jlr,Efstathiou:2021ocp}.
 At its core, the issue is due to the fact that the supernova absolute magnitude $M$ used to derive the local $H_0$ constraint by the SH0ES collaboration is at a mismatch with the value of $M$ that is necessary to fit SnIa, CMB and BAO data.

-Note that the local distance ladder methodology of SH0ES considers SnIa data in the redshift range of $0.023<z<0.15$.
-This makes the overall method oblivious to any transitions in the value of $M$ at very low redshifts \cite{Alestas:2020zol}.
-Hints for such a late time transition may be seen in a recent re-analysis of the Cepheid SnIa calibration data where the Cepheid color-luminosity parameter is allowed to vary among galaxies \cite{Mortsell:2021nzg,Perivolaropoulos:2021bds}.
-This issue however is currently under debate and needs to be carefully interpreted.